Supracompetitive Pricing Under AI Monoculture: Introduction

-We first analyze a benchmark setting in which the LLM retraining is performed on large batches of interaction data, so that estimation noise becomes negligible.
+{\bf Results.} We first analyze a benchmark setting in which model retraining is performed on large batches of interaction data, so that estimation noise becomes negligible.
 We show that whether high-price recommendations become self-reinforcing depends on two competing forces: the benefit of coordination when both sellers receive and follow the same high-price recommendation, versus the cost of miscoordination when sellers receive different recommendations and the low-price seller captures the market.
-When output fidelity is sufficiently high, coordination benefits dominate, and learning reinforces the LLM's preference for high prices.
+When output fidelity is sufficiently high, coordination benefits dominate, and learning reinforces the model's propensity toward high prices.

 It is worth noting that high output fidelity is precisely what decision-makers seek in practice.
 Low fidelity, corresponding to high-temperature decoding, introduces randomness into recommendations.
 Such unpredictability imposes operational costs on sellers: inconsistent pricing confuses customers and erodes brand equity, noisy outputs obscure whether realized profits stem from sound strategy or mere chance, and stochastic recommendations undermine the explainability that regulators increasingly demand of algorithmic pricing systems.
-Consequently, sellers naturally configure LLMs for robustness and reproducibility by setting decoding temperatures to zero or near-zero, which pushes output fidelity to high levels.
+Consequently, sellers naturally configure AI models for robustness and reproducibility by favoring low-randomness settings, which pushes output fidelity to high levels.

 We establish a phase transition in long-run pricing behavior, governed by a critical output-fidelity threshold.
-Below this threshold, competitive pricing is the unique stable outcome: the LLM converges to recommending low prices regardless of its initial preference.
-Above this threshold, two stable outcomes coexist: competitive pricing and collusive pricing.
-Which outcome is realized depends on the model's initial preference.
-When output fidelity is perfect, meaning the LLM's recommendations perfectly reflect its internal preference, the system converges to full collusion from any interior starting point.
-The standard practice of configuring LLMs for reliability thus inadvertently pushes sellers into the parameter region where collusion can emerge.
+Below this threshold, competitive pricing is the unique stable outcome: the model converges to recommending low prices regardless of its initial propensity.
+Above this threshold, two stable outcomes coexist: competitive pricing and supracompetitive pricing.
+Which outcome is realized depends on the model's initial propensity.
+When output fidelity is perfect, meaning the model's recommendations perfectly reflect its pricing propensity, the model converges to full price coordination from any interior starting point.
+The standard practice of configuring AI models for reliability thus inadvertently pushes sellers into the parameter region where supracompetitive pricing can emerge.